MinecraftForge/Documentation/docs/resources/server/tags.md

 #### Custom Registries

 Custom registries can create tags when constructing their `DeferredRegister` via `#createTagKey` or `#createOptionalTagKey` respectively.
-Their tags or registry objects can then becked for either using the `IForgeRegistry` obtained by calling `DeferredRegister#makeRegistry`.
+Their tags or registry objects can then checked for either using the `IForgeRegistry` obtained by calling `DeferredRegister#makeRegistry`.

 ### Referencing Tags